This dialog box is used to give Dropbox additional permissions to your computer, which enables certain Dropbox features, including:

 Yes, you can choose to click Cancel rather than approving these additional permissions.
 However, this means that the Dropbox features listed above will not function on your computer.
 If you don’t give your approval, you will be asked to enter your username and password again the next time you start or restart Dropbox.

 You may have noticed a listing for Dropbox under the list of Accessibility apps on your computer.
-Dropbox requires Mac OS X Accessibility for some of its features to work properly.
+To work with some versions of Office for Mac, Dropbox requires Mac OS X Accessibility.

 These additional permissions also enable Accessibility access.